RodLophus/SanyoCCB/Readme.txt

 CCB is a chip-to-chip communication protocol developed by Sanyo.
 It is similar to Philips' I2C in its purpose, but much simpler.

+You can see this code in action at: https://www.youtube.com/watch?v=Ctssa7KPVoM

-Check https://github.com/RodLophus/bu1924 for another SanyoCCB example (using the KST MB114MA tuner module), contributed by Mike Kelvin.
+Check also https://github.com/RodLophus/bu1924 for another SanyoCCB example (using the KST MB114MA tuner module), contributed by Mike Kelvin.